 Tourin C (2003) Healing music for harp Emerald Harp Productions, California.

 Interactive 1-2-1 harp therapy can be delivered at your home or at a therapy centre.

-Sessions can be structured to meet your needs and goals, and would include basic harp playing technique and incorporate mindfulness, improvisation, composition of music or lyrics to express self and feelings and familiar tunes.
+Sessions can be structured to meet your needs and goals, and would include basic harp playing technique, games, familiar tunes and incorporate mindfulness, improvisation, composition of music or lyrics to express self and feelings and familiar tunes.
 The focus can be adjusted each session to meet you in that moment.
 These sessions would incorporate two harps, one for yourself and one for me to demonstrate on and play along on.
 Alice will come and meet you for a consultation to find out what you want to get out of the sessions and plan them accordingly.